Project Write, Inc.

 Please note that payment MUST be received before the day of the workshop in order to reserve your spot.
 If you choose the OFFLINE PAYMENT option, please email us asap in order to arrange for prompt payment.

-Due to our planning of events relying on accurate numbers of participants, refunds are NOT available after the registration deadline.
+Due to our planning of events relying on accurate numbers of participants, refunds are NOT available after the EARLY registration deadline.
 In the case of emergency situations, we will consider a partial refund or application of the fee toward a future workshop on a case-by-case basis.

 Any questions can be directed to email@example.com